jamesmorgan/photo-flicker/README.md

 #### TODO

-* Install and use Bower?
 * Update README
+* Redesign UI to be more mobile and bootstrap friendly

+* Clean CSS
+* Removed overhang of image to right side of image container
 * Prevent left/right arrows inside an input box from moving the pictures
-* Redesign UI to be more mobile and bootstrap friendly

 * Swipe up/down in fullscreen when on mobile?
 * touch events - gestures?
 * Alert on unable to disable fullscreen